ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: Evaluating the benchmarks against the dataset

-For the \ac{NLG} task, we sample 300 context-response pairs to conduct human evaluation.
+For the \ac{NLG} task, we sample 300 context-response pairs to conduct the \emph{human evaluation}.
 We ask annotators to evaluate each response by choosing a score from 0, 1, 2, which denotes bad, neutral, good, respectively.
 Each data sample is labeled by 3 annotators.
-We define 2 human evaluation metrics: \begin{enumerate*}[label={(\arabic*)}] \item \textbf{Fluency} measures to what extent the evaluated responses are fluent. \item \textbf{Specialty} measures to what extent the evaluated responses provide complete and accurate entities compared with the reference responses. \end{enumerate*}
+We define 2 human evaluation metrics: \begin{description}[leftmargin=\parindent] \item[\textbf{Fluency}] measures to what extent the evaluated responses are fluent. \item[\textbf{Specialty}] measures to what extent the evaluated responses provide complete and accurate entities compared with the reference responses. \end{description}